rkotze/rkotze.github.io/_drafts/2019-12-29-jwt-secure-apollo-client-graphql.md

 // ...
 ```

-On any page request you can fetch the user information from the server which will also ensure the user is still authorised.
-However you will also have access to the user information in localStorage when you need it to display in the UI or build user related _GraphQL_ queries.
+On any page request, you can fetch the user information from the server which will also ensure the user is still authorised.
+However, you will also have access to the user information in localStorage when you need it to display in the UI or build user-related _GraphQL_ queries.

 <!-- omit in toc -->### Testing in Apollo playground

-When testing in Apollo playground you will need to make a change to the settings to allow the cookies storing the tokens to be sent on each request.
+When testing in Apollo playground you will need to make a change to the settings to allow the cookies to be sent on each request.
 Click the gear or cog icon in the top right to access setting and look for the option `"request.credentials"` and the value must be set to `"include"`.
 Now you should be able to successfully make requests after you have run the **Login** mutation.

 These are all the changes need to use _httpOnly_ cookies and hopefully this has helped you migrate from localStorage approach if you feel you needed it.